 1. Filet mignon

-Try a blind taste test between a New York strip and a filet and see for yourself which one taste better.
+Try a blind taste test between a New York strip and a filet and see for yourself which one tastes better.
 When it comes to a great cut of meat you have plenty of options, but sadly, filet mignon is not one of them.

 2. Quinoa